 A thread on Mentors on one particular Facebook group led to over 300 comments and inspired us to cover that topic on our blog Mentors matter!
 How to Seek, Meet & Grow with one.

 A popular thread in our Facebook group that called for women to define what success meant to them, inspired us to publish this blog by Reiki Master and Meditation Coach Nidhi Idnani A Guide to Working for a Balanced Life, where we also included our video on success.

 Also read How to Write Website Content That Generates Organic Traffic

 Mix it up

-A healthy content mix for your business should comprise of topics that educate your audience, inspire them and generate PR and high quality links.
-Once you categorize your existing blog articles under these, it helps to give clarity on the direction of content your blog needs to pursue to balance the mix.
+A healthy content mix for your business should comprise of topics that educate your audience, inspire them, and generate PR and high-quality links.
+Once you categorize your existing blog articles, it helps to give clarity on the direction of content your blog needs.
 E.g: If you realize that 70% of your content is inspirational, contemplate exploring some educational and PR generation blog topics (Like this round-up on books recommended by entrepreneurs)!

 The words that a user uses to search.
 So simple, yet so complicated.
 Or maybe not.

 Before you deep dive into Keyword Analytics, let a basic Google search be your first level advisor.
 Google autocomplete is an excellent source of keyword ideas.
 According to Google, autocomplete predictions are automatically generated by an algorithm based on factors like the popularity and freshness of search terms and how often past users have searched for a term.